What is the best protein powder for kids?

 Can kids have protein powder?

 Adding a protein supplement to a kid’s diet is an easy way to ensure that he or she is getting the protein that he or she needs.
 It is also an easy way to increase his or her calorie intake, which can help with weight gain.
-Although protein supplements are often championed as a weight loss food, they can also help you put on a few pounds.
 Gaining weight is all about maintaining a calorie surplus – consuming more calories than you burn.
 It takes an extra 3,500 calories to gain a pound, and to gain weight at a safe rate – 0.5 pound per week – a kid has to consume an extra 1,750 calories weekly, or an extra 250 calories daily.
 Adding a protein supplement to the diet can help him or her eat these extra calories and achieve a calorie surplus.

-Not all protein supplements are good or safe for kids.
 There are two types of protein supplements: ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
 In order to make a kids protein shake with protein powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
-Some people prefer ready-to-drink protein shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.
+Some people, prioritizing convenience, prefer to buy ready-to-drink protein shakes, but if they knew what they were drinking, they would probably feel sick to their stomach.